sidracha/toy_ml_framework/README.md

 basic toy framework works

-implemented by hand in a day for fun as an exercise
+code implemented by hand in a weekend for fun n learning

 Parts that work:
 - add/mult/div/sub